KobraKob/MarketCrewe-v1/backend/delivery/visual_briefs.md

 - Soap
-- A rugged, bearded lumberjack holding a bar of Dr. Squatch soap, with a cheeky grin, standing in front of a wooden cabin, surrounded by soap suds and forest foliage.
+- "A warm, rustic wooden soap dish holding a bar of Dr. Squatch soap, surrounded by lush greenery and a gentle stream flowing in the background, with soft, warm sunlight casting a serene ambiance."

-- Shampoo
-- A hipster Sasquatch with a majestic mane, washing its hair with Dr. Squatch shampoo under a waterfall, with a silly expression, and a bottle of shampoo floating beside it.